 HSA calculates its regulatory capital assessment using the Solvency II standard formula, which is a high level assessment of required capital using market factors which for HSA's Risk Profile is appropriate.
-The Board has set an overarching Risk Appetite Statement that it wishes to maintain a regulatory solvency ratio above 120% of the standard formula SCR in normal trading conditions.

 The Hiscox Group has a separate internal economic capital model, the Hiscox Integrated Capital Model, (HICM), which is used by insurance entities within the Group to assess their own view of their risks and capital requirements.
 The internal capital assessments within this report have been calculated using the HICM, unless stated otherwise.
-The HICM was used during HSA's 2021 business planning process for the associated capital analysis and is consistent with how HSA sees risks emerging and accumulating.
+The HICM was used during HSA's 2022 business planning process for the associated capital analysis and is consistent with how HSA sees risks emerging and accumulating.